feddieminas/django_fantasy_foot_track/README.md

     - A status [Low, Medium, High] filtering (single, not multiple filtering) and a search text button to find specific cards.
     - pagination on category cards using linked list concept
   - Donate section implies a credit card form
-  - Graphs section show three charts
+  - Graphs section show three Views + Upvotes charts ( status pie chart, histogram bar chart, categories row chart)

 - The skeleton plane:
   - Page info represented from left to right (or top to bottom) concept :